 To apply for the Personal Care Services Program, applicants must be enrolled in North Carolina’s Medicaid program.
 Persons can apply for Medicaid via North Carolina’s Department of Health and Human Services’ Division of Social Services.
 Contact information can be found here.

 To receive assistance via PCS, an applicant’s doctor must fill out Form DMA-3051 (Request for Independent Assessment for Personal Care Services Attestation of Medical Need) and fax it to Liberty Healthcare Of North Carolina (LHC-NC) at 919-307-8307.
 LHC-NC is contracted by NC Medicaid to complete the functional assessments for PCS eligibility.
 An in-home assessment with a nurse will be scheduled.
 Questions can be directed to Liberty Healthcare at 919-322-5944 or 855-740-1400.
 On average, persons should expect the assessment process to take about 3 – 4 weeks.

 Approval Process & Timing

 The Medicaid application process can take up to 3 months, or even longer, from the beginning of the application process through the receipt of the determination letter indicating approval or denial.
 Generally, it takes one several weeks to complete the application and gather all of the supportive documentation.
-If the application is not properly completed, or required documentation is missing, the application process will be delayed even further.
-In most cases, it takes between 45 and 90 days for the Medicaid agency to review and approve or deny one’s application.
-Based on law, Medicaid offices have up to 45 days to complete this process (up to 90 days for disability applications).
-However, despite the law, applications are sometimes delayed even further.
+If the application is not properly completed, or required documentation is missing, the application process will be delayed.
+Based on federal law, Medicaid offices have up to 45 days to review and approve or deny one’s application (up to 90 days for disability applications).
+Despite the law, applications are sometimes delayed even further.